SKA-LAB/awesome-asr-service/README.md

-# ASR Service with FastAPI
+# Meeting Notes ASR service with FastAPI and Streamlit

-A powerful Automatic Speech Recognition (ASR) service built with FastAPI, featuring semantic search capabilities, RAG (Retrieval-Augmented Generation), meeting notes analysis, and free-form LLM-enabled chat with Streamlit dashboards for UI all running as a service within one container on your machine.
+A powerful Automatic Speech Recognition (ASR) service built with FastAPI, featuring semantic search capabilities, RAG (Retrieval-Augmented Generation), meeting notes analysis, and free-form LLM-enabled chat with Streamlit dashboards for UI all running as a service within one container on your machine, fully locally.

 ## 🌟 Features